hsklein/Simprovise/docs/source/modeling_concepts.rst

 * :ref:`simulated-time-concept-label`
 * :ref:`random-number-generation-concept-label`

-'Entities' are transitory objects typically representing units of work in a simulation model.
+`Entities` are transitory objects typically representing units of work in a simulation model.
 In a simple model simulating a bank lobby, customers would almost certainly be represented as entities.

-'Locations' typically represent physical or logical locations.
+`Locations` typically represent physical or logical locations.
 They may be nested - i.e., locations can contain other sublocations.
 Locations can also contain resources, entity sources and entity sinks (as described below).
 In our bank example, teller windows and the customer queue can be represented as locations.

-A 'Process' represents the activity or task(s) that need to be accomplished by (or on behalf of) an entity.
+A `Process` represents the activity or task(s) that need to be accomplished by (or on behalf of) an entity.
 Every entity is associated with its own process object.
 The process typically reads as a set of instructions.
 In the case of our bank example, that would look something like "enter the customer queue,